Alta Marfa

 47. Our 10th Year

-Technically I think they are tortoises.
-I drive on the highway for about 15 miles every day in between our house and town, during that trip I’ve helped 7 or 8 of these guys cross safely over the past year.
-Just a very special part of my day I call Turtle Time.
+Technically I think these are tortoises.
+I drive on the highway for about 15 miles every day in between our house and town.
+This year during that trip I’ve helped 7 or 8 of these guys cross safely.
+It’s a very special part of my day I call “Turtle Time”.

 Our first harvest day of 2025 was this beautiful Gewurztraminer at Kubacak Vineyards in the Texas High Plains.
 This vineyard is about 45 minutes from Lubbock and about 5 hours from Marfa.